tfrei139/PoKeysMotionComponent/README.md

 LinuxCNC component to use a PoKeys controller for motion and simple IO

 ### State of the component
-**Experimental**.
-Tested on a Pokeys57CNC with 5'000 line gcode file, ~20 minutes run time, with the given example configuration.
+**Prototype**.
+Tested LinuxCNC 2.9.4 and 2.9.8 on a Pokeys57CNC with 5'000 line gcode file, ~20 minutes run time, with the given example configuration.

 ## Introduction
 This component aims to provide a simple integration of a PoKeys IO/CNC controller into LinuxCNC.